amdw/enginecloud/README.md

   image](https://cloud.google.com/compute/docs/images) used to create your VM.
 * `GCP_INSTANCE_NAME`: the name of the VM instance that will be created for Stockfish inside your project.
+* `SELF_DELETE_TIME`: a time after which the VM instance will delete itself.
+  This is designed as a protection against accidentally forgetting to delete the VM and running up a larger-than-expected bill: set this to the maximum time you want to be able to use the VM for, and it will delete itself, along with its local disk, after that time (without warning).
+If blank or unset, the VM will not delete itself; otherwise, a value suitable as a parameter to the `sleep` command is expected.

 Once you are happy, you can run `stockfish/start.sh`.
 This will generate and compile a Go program at `$EC_HOME/run_stockfish` to connect to your VM and run